-While the Oura isn’t an activity tracker, it can offer insights on how your body balances activity and recovery times.
-It works with other apps, such as Google Fit and Apple Health to provide a holistic view of your active and resting trends.
+The Ōura ring may not be a physical activity tracker for workouts, it can offer insights into how your body balances activity and recovery times.
+It works with other apps, such as Google Fit and Apple Health, to provide a holistic view of your active and resting trends.

 In addition to tracking your heart rate, it also takes your temperature while you sleep and offers information about variability over time.